Last Call For Most Lift Accessed Terrain – Skiing In May

 Honorable Mentions

 Besides the ones listed above, there are a few other resorts that keep the lifts turning that we have to mention.
 In Colorado, the late season resort is of course Arapahoe Basin which keep their’s running into June or later.
-And In Canada, you have Sunshine Village.
+And in Canada, you have Sunshine Village.
 Lastly, you have Timberline Resort in Oregon.
 While these are all open during May, the consistency of producing high quality corn is less than ideal than the ones listed above.
 We wanted to also give a shout out to the East’s spring king.
 While the quality isn’t as great as the ones above, their dedication to late season skiing is insane.
 They shoot snow ALL WINTER to push the season.
 That’s some love for skiing.

 Killington